MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparrayeffectplaylist_occurrences.md

 # Windows.Devices.Lights.Effects.LampArrayEffectPlaylist.Occurrences

 ## -description
-Number of occurrences this playlist will play.
+Gets or sets the number of occurrences that this playlist will play.

 ## -property-value
 Number of occurrences.
 Default is 0.